 Roses, more than any other flower, have always been used by

 poets and artists to enhance the meaning of their work; to

 recollect the pleasures of a garden or evoke an awareness of the

-Flower painting has interested me beyond the loveliness of the blooms they represent.
-A history of flower painting can reveal great deceptions over time.
-A dying rose suggests so many things to me.
-I chose to work from live flowers that were gifts presented to me by loved ones.
-I studied these blooms plucked from nature over time by considering the nature of transience and love.
+I chose to work from flowers that were gifts presented to me by loved ones.
+I observed how the blooms changed their appearance over time.
+Their changes prompted me to consider transience and to celebrate the beauty of the ephemeral.
 As Gaston Bachelard writes: “Perhaps it is better to live in a state of impermanence than one of finality”.